skrollme/homebridge-eveatmo/README.md

 This is a [homebridge](https://github.com/nfarina/homebridge) plugin which lets you integrate your non-HomeKit Netatmo Weatherstation into HomeKit.

-Whilst the original [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo)-plugin goes a mostly HomeKit-standard approach (predefined services, characteristics, ...), this plugin tries to mimic the Elgato Eve devices (currently *Room* and *Weather*) as close as possible.
+Whilst the original [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo)-plugin goes a mostly HomeKit-standard approach (predefined services, characteristics, ...), this plugin tries to mimic the Elgato Eve devices as close as possible.

-## Hint
-**Because this is a work-in-progress project which is neither feature-complete nor fully testet this readme is more of a stub.
-Use at your own risk.**

 ## Configuration
 Because this plugin's base was taken from [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo) (see above) you can adapt its config.
 Just use the plattform-code "eveatmo" and remove "ttl" and/or the other "refresh_" properties for the beginning.